Driving safely around schools is everyone’s responsibility – these are the road rules to know when Victorian schools resume in 2025.

 Making sure children are safe and secure in a correctly fitted car seat is one of the best ways to protect them.
 The laws in all Australian states and territories, including Victoria, outline the minimum child car restraint requirements for all children up to the age of 16 years.

-To help parents, guardians and drivers make the safest choice, the independent Child Restraint Evaluation Program (CREP) regularly assesses child car seats, and has released new ratings for seven child car seats in 2024.
+To help parents, guardians and drivers make the safest choice, the independent Child Restraint Evaluation Program (CREP) regularly assesses child car seats.
+The organisation has assessed more than 200 child and baby car seats since 2012, with more than half of those models tested since 2021.

 CREP is a national consortium including VicRoads, Kidsafe and the Transport Accident Commission.
 RACV Head of Policy James Williams says it’s important for parents to regularly check their car seats are still safe and suitable for protecting their children.